29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 10- Dive into a new hobby

 I’m busy.
-I’m always running (figuratively speaking, of course – I haven’t actually ran since middle school!).
-I just don’t have the time to pick up a brand new hobby.
+I’m always running (figuratively speaking, of course—I haven’t actually run since middle school!).
+I don’t have the time to pick up a brand-new hobby.

 I think I just had an epiphany.
-I just may try to learn a new language or something.
-I’ll keep you posted on that!
+I may try to learn a new language.
+I’ll keep you posted!

 11- Boost your dopamine levels

 Boost my dopa-what?
 Your dopamine!
 I know you’ve heard that word before.
 But it took me a little while to understand what that actually is.
-So in case you’re like me, and you’re unsure of what it is, here you go.
+So, if you’re like me and unsure of what it is, here you go.

 According to dictionary.com, dopamine do·pa·mine (dō’pə-mēn’) is a monoamine neurotransmitter formed in the brain by the decarboxylation of dopa and essential to the normal functioning of the central nervous system.
 Got it?
 Yeah, me neither.